vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 Creating a uni requires zero code, however you do need a plan for your data model.

-For more information on unis, checkout our [“What is a uni?” video](https://youtu.be/8HmwVOo17BE)
+For more information on unis, checkout our ["What is a uni?" video](https://youtu.be/8HmwVOo17BE)

 Read more about unis and how they work [https://vendia.net/docs/share/dev-and-use-unis](https://vendia.net/docs/share/dev-and-use-unis)